sensible-hq/sensible-docs/readme-sync/v0/SDK reference/Typescript SDK/3000-typescript-extract.md

 ### Version

-For the current version number of this SDK, see [SDK Compatibility Matrix](https://docs.developers.optimizely.com/full-stack-experimentation/docs/sdk-feature-compatibility#current-sdk-versions).
+For the current version number of this SDK, see SDK compatibility matric

 ### Quickstart

-To get up and running quickly, see the [Quickstart](https://docs.developers.optimizely.com/full-stack-experimentation/docs/python-quickstart).
+To get up and running quickly, see the Quickstart

 ### Reference

-For reference docs, see the left-hand navigation, or start off with [Install SDK](https://docs.developers.optimizely.com/full-stack-experimentation/docs/install-sdk-python).
+For reference docs, see the left-hand navigation, or start off with Install SDK TODO link

 ### Source files